U.S. Won't Hand Over Wife Of American Diplomat Wanted In Fatal U.K. Car Crash

 Sacoolas, whose husband reportedly worked at Royal Air Force base Croughton, was 42 at the time of the crash.
 She returned to the U.S. in October after reportedly telling police that she had no plans in the near future to leave the country.

-After Sacoolas arrived in the U.S., officials in Washington rejected an official request from London to extradite Sacoolas on a charge of causing death by dangerous driving.
+After she arrived in the U.S., officials in Washington rejected an official request from London to extradite Sacoolas on a charge of causing death by dangerous driving.

 The parents of the victim, Charlotte Charles and Tim Dunn, met President Trump in the Oval Office on Oct.
 15, but declined an offer to meet with Sacoolas, who was waiting in a nearby room.

-The Sacoolas case has sparked controversy in Britain, where Prime Minister Boris Johnson has said he does not think "that it can be right to use the process of diplomatic immunity for this type of purpose."
-Following the State Department announcement late Thursday in the U.S., a spokeswoman for Britain's Home Office called it a "denial of justice."
+The case has sparked controversy in Britain, where Prime Minister Boris Johnson has said he does not think "that it can be right to use the process of diplomatic immunity for this type of purpose."

-"We are disappointed in this decision," she said.
-"We are urgently considering our options."

 Ahead of an Oct.
 9 phone call with Johnson, Trump was photographed carrying a briefing paper marked "secret" which indicated that if the prime minister raised the subject of Sacoolas, the president was to tell him that "the spouse of the U.S. Government employee will not return to the United Kingdom."